 Be aware of signs of a more serious infection.
-Contact your baby's doctor immediately if your baby has:
+Contact your baby's health care provider immediately if your baby has:

-If your baby's stump has not fallen off in 4 weeks, call you baby's doctor.
+If your baby's stump has not fallen off in 4 weeks (and more likely much sooner), call you baby's provider.
 There may be a problem with the baby's anatomy or immune system.